-Effective September 2021, the Combined Utility System finalized a Cost of Service Rate Study "the Rate Study," and City Council authorized water and wastewater rate increases over a 5 year period that extends from FY2022-FY2026.
-The Rate Study will support major initiatives for building a strong foundation.
+Effective September 2021, the Combined Utility System finalized a Cost of Service Rate Study ("Rate Study"), and City Council authorized water and wastewater rate increases over a 5 year period that extends from FY2022-FY2026.
+The Rate Study is performed every five years so that revenues from rates adequately fund utility operations, bond obligations, maintenance, and ongoing capital needs (including major initiatives), and equitably recover costs from system users.

-New connections for water for FY2023 were 3,956 compared to an average last ten years of new connections of 4,622.
-Water usage was 82.8 billion gallons in FY2023 compared to 80.2 billion gallons in FY2022.
-71.7 billion gallons of wastewater were treated in 2023 compared to 71.4 billion gallons in 2022.
+New connections for water for FY2024 were 4,662 compared to an average of 4,409 new connections in the last ten years.
+Water usage was 83.4 billion gallons in FY2024 compared to 82.8 billion gallons in FY2023.
+72.4 billion gallons of wastewater were treated in 2024 compared to 71.7 billion gallons in 2023.

-The City of Houston entered Stage 1 of the Drought Contingency Plan on June 21, 2022.
+The City of Houston entered Stage One of the Drought Contingency Plan on June 21, 2022.
+On August 27, 2023, the City of Houston subsequently entered Stage Two of the Drought Contingency Plan.
+On December 14, 2023, the City of Houston rescinded Stage Two of the Drought Contingency Plan subsequently entering into Stage One.
+On May 29, 2024, the City of Houston rescinded Stage One of the Drought Contingency Plan.
 The Fund encourages water conservation (see major initiatives section below) and will continue monitoring the impact on the CUS.
-Said impacts are referenced in our MD&A section.
-On August 27, 2023 the City of Houston subsequently entered Stage 2 of the Drought Contingency plan.
+The impacts are referenced in our MD&A section.